devonfw-tutorials/katacoda-scenarios/my-thai-star-java/step1.md

 Now you can start the server.
 `mvn spring-boot:run`{{execute}}

-Because this terminal runs the server you can't use ist anymore.
+Because this terminal runs the server you can't use it anymore.